Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7.
-script that adds execution permission to the owner, the group owner and the other users Task 8. script that add all the permisions for others and none for the the owner and group
+script that adds execution permission to the owner, the group owner and the other users Task 8. script that add all the permisions for others and none for the the owner and group Task 9. script that sets the mode of the file to this -rwxr-x-wx